-The MS degree in Clinical and Translational Science is designed for applicants with previous clinical training or those in concurrent clinical degree programs, especially those in fellowship programs, postdoctoral training positions, or junior faculty with clinical responsibilities.
+The MS degree in Clinical and Translational Science is designed for UIC applicants with previous clinical training or those in concurrent clinical degree programs, especially those in fellowship programs, postdoctoral training positions, or junior faculty with clinical responsibilities.

 Students, primarily UIC post-doctoral or post-residency fellows and junior faculty, will learn the basic skills used by clinical researchers supplemented by a broad array of relevant electives that will provide basic concepts and theories consistent with each student's goals and objectives.
 Each student will work with his/her advisor and the program director to develop a program of study uniquely tailored to individual interests and future goals.